KirbAvion/TRONLines/README.md

 # TRONLines
-Dynamic, expandable, minimally-invasive emissive textures for armor trims (23w04a).
+A dynamic, expandable, minimally-invasive emissive texture shader for armor trims (23w04a).

 Here's the basics: Each material's palette texture has been updated to include a ninth pixel that controls the emission color.
 If you don't want the material to glow, just set the last pixel to be purely transparent.
 For a standard emissive glow, set it to #FFFFFF.
 You can also set it to any other solid color to tint the emissive texture, but your results may vary.